Mummrik/MUD_Network_Public/README.md

 Feel free to playaround and learn building a custom network solution for Unity

-Network base is built upon tutorials from kevin kaymak's old tutorial series from 2017
+Network base is built upon tutorials from Kevin Kaymak's old tutorial series from 2017